levisstrauss/levisstrauss/README.md

 ### Leadership & Recognition 🌟
 - **NSLS Orientation and Leadership Training Certificate**: Demonstrating a commitment to success through active learning, diversity, emotional intelligence, and self-analysis.
 - **ACM Member**: Engaging in the computing community at a professional level.
-- **NSLS Society of Leadership and Success**: Recognized for academic and leadership potential.
+- **NSLS National Society of Leadership and Success**: Recognized for academic and leadership potential.
+- **NSLS National Society of Leadership and Success**: Advanced Leadership Certification

 ### Let's Connect 🤝
 - [LinkedIn](Your_LinkedIn_Profile)